-2.2 Technology and other trends
+6.2.2 Technology and other trends

-Most agricultural systems are affected by technology trends and, sometimes, variations that are short-lived and not necessarily related to environmental conditions16.
-It is stressed that some biological production system display regular variations that are endogenous or due to management practices.
-Some crops, for instance coffee in Kenya, display alternating pattern of high and low yields (Ipe et al. 1989.)
+Most agricultural systems are affected by technology trends and, sometimes, variations that are short-lived and not necessarily related to environmental conditions.
+16 One should stress that some biological production systems display regular variations that are endogenous or due to management practices.
+Some crops, for instance coffee in Kenya, display an alternating pattern of high and low yields (Ipe et al., 1989.)
 Another essential point is that trends may be difficult to detect in the presence of very high weather variability.

-Before the effect of weather conditions can be assessed, it is necessary to remove the trend (i.e. "detrend" the time series) and other non-weather factors.
+Before the effect of weather conditions can be assessed, it is necessary to remove the trend (that is, to "detrend" the time series) and other non-weather factors.